sergeycherepanov/kubernetes-coreos-do/README.md

 # kubernetes-coreos-do
-Kubernetes on CoreOS on DigitalOcean
+Walkthrough for setup Kubernetes on CoreOS on DigitalOcean.

 ### Create Master Instance
 1. Create a new droplet via DO interface, and choose following options